 What helps:

-Minor nail injuries, aggressive trimming, or poorly sanitized pedicure tools can worsen toenail fungus.
+Minor injuries, aggressive trimming, or improperly cleaned pedicure tools can damage the nail barrier.

 What helps: